The History of British India

 The History of British India is a three-volume work by the Scottish historian, economist, political theorist, and philosopher James Mill, charting the history of Company rule in India.
 The work, first published in 1817, was an instant success and secured a "modicum of prosperity" for Mill.
-Mill categorized Indian history into the Hindu, Muslim and British periods on the basis of dominant political powers and their religious affiliations.
+Mill categorised Indian history into the Hindu, Muslim and British periods on the basis of dominant political powers and their religious affiliations.
 Mill noted that he had never been to India and was unable to speak any Indian languages, though he claimed that this improved the work's moral objective.
 In the work, Mill frequently denounced Hindu culture and traditions, and it has been seen by historians as an example of anti-Indian sentiments in Britain during the period.

 Genesis

 James Mill began writing a work on the history of Company rule in India in 1808, expecting it to take him about seven years, but its completion proved to take instead twelve years, with three substantial volumes eventually being published in early 1818.
 The work was immediately successful and secured for Mill for the first time a "modicum of prosperity".
 It led, with the support of David Ricardo and Joseph Hume, to Mill's appointment in 1819 as assistant (later chief) examiner of correspondence at the British East India Company at an annual salary of £800.
 By 1836, when he died, this income had risen to about £2,000.